ProfilePic

 Other negotiating tips include offering a quick close.
 If the seller is in a hurry to leave the home, a 30-day close can be more enticing than a 60-day one.
 Making fewer demands with your offer might also make a seller more willing to pay your closing fees.
 A buyer who wants just closing fees paid can be more attractive than a buyer who requests new carpeting, roof, and other repairs in their offer.

+Here's a calculator that can help you determine your mortgage closing costs for a given set of loan terms.
 If you have more questions about what costs the buyer and seller pay on closing, NASB can help.
 Call our experts at 855-465-0753.